-At Pinnacle Custom Homes we are always helping customers with the pros and cons of choosing hardwood floors.
+At Mike Blake Custom Homes we are always helping customers with the pros and cons of choosing hardwood floors.
 Part 1 of this article will deal with the three main types of hardwood floors to consider.

 Each type is available in both an unfinished and a pre-finished version.
 Unfinished flooring must be job-site sanded and finished after installation.
 Pre-finished flooring is sanded and finished at the factory and delivered ready to install.
 The three main types of solid wood flooring are: